 Most hospitals have a midwife-led unit.
 Midwives are experts in normal pregnancy.
 If they feel something is not going to plan they will ask a doctor to come and look.
 If the doctor agrees something needs more attention, they may move you into the hospital labour ward.
 Here, they have all the necessary equipment to monitor your baby and do whatever is needed.

-Some women choose to have a delivery at home.
+Some women choose to have their baby at home.
 If you are assessed as being low-risk for complications and live close to your local hospital, this is a safe option.
-You can only have gas and air (Entonox®) and injections for pain relief at home.
+Gas and air (Entonox®) and injections are available for pain relief at home.
 Epidurals are not possible.
 Your home will need to have a suitable room for you to deliver in, or you will need a large plastic sheet to protect your carpet/floor.
+If you want to have a birthing pool at home, you will also need to consider whether the floor is strong enough.
 Your midwife will transfer you to hospital if they are unhappy at any time; that is, they are concerned for you or your baby.

 If you choose to have your baby in hospital, your local hospital is the obvious choice.
 You may feel that when the time comes you will want to be somewhere close to the hospital.
 If you have more than one maternity unit locally, you may want to visit it before you make a choice.